Page Updated: July 2020

 Hunting A Leopard In South Africa

-South Africa has, over the years, garnered a reputation for unscrupulous dealings when it comes to leopard hunting such as recycling the same leopard permit through numerous different hunting clients and other dodgy scams.
+South Africa has, over the years, earned a reputation for unscrupulous dealings when it comes to leopard hunting such as recycling the same leopard permit through numerous different hunting clients and other dodgy scams.
 However now there is a genuine attempt to 'clean up' leopard hunting for the benefit of the hunting clients and the leopard populations of South Africa.

-If you are thinking of booking a leopard hunt in South Africa, you really must ask all the right questions and read the permits carefully, particularly the TOPS permit to hunt a leopard before you start hunting or you could land in a heap of trouble, least of which, your leopard trophy will not get exported or allowed to be imported to your home country.
+If you are thinking of booking a leopard hunt in South Africa, you really must ask all the right questions and read the permits carefully, particularly the TOPS permit to hunt a leopard before you start hunting or you could land in a heap of trouble, least of which, your leopard trophy may not get exported or allowed to be imported to your home country.

 Leopards may not be hunted by foreign hunters as a PAC hunt.